-Conversely, we have seen operators who try to "over-architect" their SMS database.
+Conversely, we have seen operators who try to "over-architect" their aviation SMS database.
 There is a time to keep it simple.
-If in doubt, consult an SMS datbase professional.
+If in doubt, consult an SMS database professional.

 We have worked with literally hundreds of aviation service providers around the world.
 And no, I have not yet seen it all.
 I am still learning new things about how aviation service providers structure their companies.